Pulmonary embolism Blockage of a pulmonary artery /PE

 If the risk of a pulmonary embolism is deemed low, then a blood test will first be performed.
 Based on the result of this blood test, the decision can be made to perform a CT scan after all.

-Treatment
+Treatment and recovery

 The patient will receive anticoagulants to prevent expansion of the existing clots and to combat the formation of new clots.
 Thrombolysis can be performed in severe cases.
 This involves the use of powerful drugs to dissolve the clot.